DvlpSpc/dvlpspc.github.io/grants.md

 by other efforts moving forward.
 Developing and publishing relevant tools and databases is also supported.
 Education-focused activities should have ongoing value beyond the grant period, including for those who were not directly engaged in the supported effort.
+Student- and volunteer-led efforts are welcome and encouraged.

 Example topics that are of particular interest are as follows, noting that grant proposals do not need to be limited to items on this list: